PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 `````
 Pass by reference allows us to modify the original values.

-Method 2 - Modifying a local variable – which is a reference to the external value.
+Method 1 - Modifying a Local Variable – which is a reference to the external value.

 ````{code-cell} c++
 :tags: [remove-output, skip-execution]